miaohua1982/simple_fasterrcnn_pytorch/README.md

 ```
 >## Note
 >1.The parameters for training&testing is in file config.py which is under **config** floder, you can change any of them for testing.
->2.Make sure the VOC2007 dataset is under **data** floder.But you can change the path by parameter **dataset_base_path** in config.py
+>2.Make sure the VOC2007 dataset is under **data** floder.But you can change the path by parameter **dataset_base_path** in config.py, then you can place the dataset files in any place as you like.

 ## Scores
-The Score rightnow which I have achieved is a little above 0.695, which I use VGG16 as backbone.The weight is [here](to be continue soon)
+The Score right now which I have achieved is a little above 0.695, which I use VGG16 as backbone.The weight is [here](to be coming soon)
 Though I have added resnet family to the project, I haven't try it yet, and I will try it soon.
 By the way,you can use any other backbone, just have a look the floder **backbone** under **model** directory.When using different backbone, just remember to change the parameter **backbone** in file config.py.